-Coming back to the Apache family, Apache SAMOA is one of the most popular big data tool especially for graphical database.
+Coming back to the Apache family, Apache SAMOA is one of the most popular big data tools especially for the graphical databases.

 - SAMOA stands for Scalable Advanced Massive Online Analysis and really, the abbreviation explains it all.

-Apache SAMOA is an open source platform which has a collection of distributed streaming algorithm for data mining and machine learning tasks such as –
+Apache SAMOA is an open-source platform which has a collection of the distributed streaming algorithm for data mining and machine learning tasks such as –

 – Apache Storm